The application assessment process

 No discrimination, for example on the grounds of sex, is allowed in the assessment.
 The scientific quality and relevance of the applications takes precedence over aspects of gender equality, but in cases of equal assessment we give priority to the underrepresented sex.

 Anyone involved in reviewing an application is required to disclose any conflict of interest and indicate the circumstances that could affect their decisions.
 A person who declares a conflict of interest may not assess or process the affected application.
 That person must also leave the room when the application is discussed during the review panel meeting.
 Formas creates an official record noting any declared conflicts of interest during meetings where applications are reviewed.

-All reviewers who participate in our assessment of applications must read the Formas code of ethics before they start their assignment.
+Formas has a policy , 103.9 kB. and a guideline , 173.9 kB. for conflict of interests.
+All reviewers who participate in our assessment of applications must read the guideline before they start their assignment.